 Empowering the Period

 The way we talk (or don’t talk) about menstruation is crucial for empowering girls around the world.
 It’s time to start talking.
-On Menstrual Hygiene Day, May 28, we’re calling on those who care about women and girls to join #WomenStrongWarriors, and support the fight for access to menstrual and reproductive health education, sanitary pads and basic facilities, such as school toilets.
+We’re calling on those who care about women and girls to join #WomenStrongWarriors, and support the fight for access to menstrual and reproductive health education, sanitary pads and basic facilities, such as school toilets.

 Join the Conversation and donate today!